zwqStella/katacoda-resteasy-scenarios/resteasy-scenario-1/runClient.md

 Now we can try to use our client to interact with our REST application.
-In order to make the client easier to use, we can add an exec maven plugin into it.
+In order to make the client easier to use, an exec maven plugin was added into it.
 ```
 <plugins>
    <plugin>